 “Because they’re headphones, you can just put them on and nobody will know that you’re wearing a brain-computer interface,” Alcaide said.
-“It just looks like an average pair of headphones, but [will give users] the ability to do hands-free control.
-It can also track your cognitive states throughout the day.”
+“It just looks like an average pair of

 These two main use cases — one active, the other passive — are what Alcaide is excited about.
 So far, Neurable has shown that its technology works.
 But, just like the earliest personal computers, it hasn’t been possible to do much more than show that it works.
 An everyday wearable headset could change that.